TOP 5 BENEFITS OF HAVING A HEALTH SCREEN

-What are the benefits of having a health screen?
+What are the top 5 benefits of having a health screen?

 We routinely attend dental and eye sight check ups, but we underestimate the importance of regular health screening.